Jelcz-Laskowice: History

 From 1871 to 1945 the area was part of Germany, and between 1943 and 1945, during World War II, the nearby hamlet of Miłoszyce was the site of the Fünfteichen subcamp of the Nazi German Gross-Rosen concentration camp, where forced labourers built 145 mm howitzers for the Berthawerke, a branch of the German Krupp company.
 Testing grounds still feature concrete installations 2 km east of the village of Nowy Dwór.
 Howitzers were hauled on rails from the branch Berthakrupp via Laskowice, Piekary and north of Nowy Dwór.
 Since 1945 Soviets sent over 160 railway sorties, presumably to Smolensk leaving very little behind them.

 In 1945 the area according to the results of the Potsdam Conference became again part of Poland.
 In 1949 Polish Ministry of Defense began the production of Mobile Repair Vehicles and Ambulances for military purpose.
 Bus production by Jelcz S.A. started in 1952.

+Transport

+The town is served by Jelcz-Laskowice railway station, which is seen by regional Lower Silesian Railways trains.

 Sports

 Since 2015 a futsal club Orzeł Futsal Jelcz-Laskowice Sport Club created from initiative of Futsal Lovers from Wrocław and surroundings, has the headquarter in Centrum of Sport and Recreation (CSIR) in Jelcz-Laskowice and arrives in the first division of Polish Futsal League.